airbytehq/airbyte/docs/deploying-airbyte/local-deployment.md

 ![](../.gitbook/assets/airbyte_deploy_windows_docker.png)

 ## Troubleshooting

+**I have a MacBook with M1 chip, is it possible to run Airbyte?**
+Some users using MacBook with M1 chip are facing some problems running Airbyte.
+The problem is related with the chip and docker.
+There is some [documentation](https://docs.docker.com/docker-for-mac/apple-silicon/) on Docker website.
+If you can run Airbyte using Apple MacBook with M1, let us know, the community will appreciate it.

 If you encounter any issues, just connect to our [Slack](https://slack.airbyte.io).
 Our community will help!
 We also have a [FAQ](../faq/technical-support.md) section in our docs for common problems.